-In this article, you will learn how to successfully fax from your Gmail account in a few simple steps, turning your smart phone or laptop into a digital faxing machine.
-We also provide the best free options to start faxing right away.
-Here is how you get started:
+In this article, you’ll learn how to send your first fax online in a few simple steps, turning your computer and even your cell phone into digital faxing machines.
+We also provide the best free options to start faxing in just a few minutes from now.
+Let’s begin!

 - The fax document must be in a digital format such as a PDF, DOC, XLS or other media format.
 The digital file is then attached to your email.

 - The only thing you need to include in the blank “message” part of the email is the cover page, only if you want to add one.

 Before we move on, you need to ensure you have an active account with an online fax service.

 We do recommend starting off with a free trial account to see how you like that particular service first, and or take advantage of the free 30 days’ worth of faxing.
 Now, once you have your account, follow these steps:

 - STEP ONE: Sign in to your Gmail account.
 Once you are signed in, click the COMPOSE button (on the upper left-hand side of your screen) to create a new email.